 - Maximum Results Per Request – the limit on the number of results returned when listing files using the Google Drive API.

 - Skip Post Processing of Existing Items - When running delta migrations on previously migrated items, skip post processing of existing items.
 This affects patching of permissions, parent folder change, starred and last updated date.
 Items that have been explicitly updated will still be processed.
-Setting this option is potentially dangerous and should only be enabled with the expressed permission of a CloudM employee.
+Setting this option is potentially dangerous and it is recommended that it should only be enabled on the expressed instruction from a member of the CloudM Support Team.

 Document Options (File and Attachments)